-How Analytics is Re-defining Financial Planning & Analysis
+How Analytics is Re-defining Financial Planning & Analysis (FP&A)

 Today’s Chief Financial Officers (CFOs) find themselves under increasing pressure to execute Financial Planning and Analysis (FP&A) processes faster to discover insights that would augment the company’s future results.
 Many finance departments find themselves tasked with faster closing times, real-time consolidation, and elimination of manual tasks, in the interest of overall business agility.